JoshuaAPhillips/tei-iiif/README.md

 TK - need to actually work this out.

 ## Basic use
 - Settings can be found in `settings.yaml`.
+If you have installed `tei_iiif` in a virtual environment using `venv`, you can find `settings.yaml` in `your_directory/venv/lib/python[version]/site-packages/tei-iiif`.
-Specify the `base_url` where you are hosting your XML.
+- Specify the `base_url` where you are hosting your XML.
 This can be either a URI (e.g. `https://foo.bar/baz/transcriptions/`) or a local source (e.g. `.projects/foo-bar/transcriptions`).
 Once this has been set, TEI-IIIF can be run from the command line, with the file you wish to convert passed as an argument:

 `python3 tei_iiif -m transcription.xml`

 ## Considerations
 - Because TEI-IIIF uses `etree.tostring` to produce the text for annotations, it captures both tags and text and replicates them.
 Depending on the input XML, the manifests it outputs may need to be sanitised in order to be used in production, or you may need to sanitise or simplify the XML prior to processing.
 As use cases can differ dramatically from project to project, TEI-IIIF does not attempt to sanitise output body text.
 - However, TEI-IIIF does include regex to sanitise `facs` attributes such that they use `#xywh=` formatting for image selectors.
 This can be changed according to your use case in `settings.py`
  - By default TEI-IIIF assumes you have XML structured in a format roughly equivalent to the following: